 This requires battle, because the enemy does not intend to give up his territory without a blow or punch.
 The book of Joshua shows us the inheritance and blessing of God’s earthly people, Israel.
 The book of Judges gives us the history of that people, how they deal with the obtained blessing in practice.

 Could not God have made the enemy surrender in advance?
 Certainly God could have done that.
-In Genesis 35 we read: “And the terror of God was upon the cities that were round about them, and they did not pursue after the sons of Jacob” (Gen 35:5 Darby translation).
+In Genesis 35 we read: “And the terror of God was upon the cities that were round about them, and they did not pursue after the sons of Jacob” (Gen 35:5 Darby Translation).
 He could have done something similar here.
-He could have la-ten his scare on the enemies.
+He could have let fall His terror on the enemies.
 He could also have simply slain them “with the breath of His mouth” (2Thes 2:8) or by “a sharp sword” coming “from His mouth” (Rev 19:15).

 But God has in every time His specific way of acting with the people in general and with His people in particular.
 His goal is that He wants to show man that he needs Him.
 Only by doing everything with and for God can man be truly happy.
 Thus God has a special intention with it that He allows hostile peoples to live in the land: He does so to test His people.